VoteIT/voteit.core/docs/index.rst

 * :ref:`glossary`

-.. stuff not ment to be visible, but still included
+.. stuff not ment to be invisible, but still included
 .. toctree::
    :glob:
    :hidden: